-Though she was worried about the changes in her daughter, "She was still functioning," said Vitarello.
+Though Vitarello was worried about the changes in her daughter, "She was still functioning," Mila's mom said.
 "My friends told me, 'You're crazy!
 She's fine!'"

 But when Mila started leaning far down over her books or pulling them much closer to her face to read them, Vitarello began taking Mila from one doctor to the next.
 They tested Mila for autism, but that was not her problem.
 "I thought, 'They're just not getting it,'" Vitarello said.
 "All these people were telling us different things."